Puerto Iguazu Northeast Argentina, Argentina Travel Guide

 Explore the unique Mbyá Guaraní culture.
 Visits to their communities provide direct cultural exchange and a chance to support local artisans.

-While the region's main attractions are natural, glimpses into art and history exist, mainly through the Jesuit missions.
+While the region's main attractions are natural, glimpses into the art and history exist, mainly through the Jesuit missions.

 Discover lesser-known spots that provide unique local experiences away from the main tourist paths.